-When in a group or a multidisciplinary practice, there’s potential for your clients to see more than one clinician within the practice.
-In SimplePractice, this can be done seamlessly and aligns with your practice’s workflow when determining payroll, scheduling appointments, and even creating diagnosis & treatment plans.
+If you're in a multidisciplinary practice, it's possible that your clients may be seen by more than one clinician within the practice.
+In SimplePractice, you can manage shared clients in a way to seamlessly aligns with your practice’s workflow for payroll, scheduling appointments, and even creating diagnosis and treatment plans.

 In this guide, we’ll cover:

 - Creating multiple profiles for the same client

 - Managing multiple client profiles using the same Client Portal